danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

     - Drag the two p5 libraries into the newly created folder: "libraries."
     - Change the relative path of the two js libraries in index.html
 4. **HTML.** Change the title in the HTML file (line 6)
-5. **RUN again.** Can you run the program again (ATOM > Packages > atom-live-server > Start Server) so that you can see almost the same screen as Figure 1.7 in a web browser?
+5. **RUN again.** Can you run the program again (Atom > Packages > atom-live-server > Start Server) so that you can see almost the same screen as Figure 1.7 in a web browser?
 </div>

 ### Reading the web console "Hello World"